lesleyrs/Client3/README.md

 ### Nintendo consoles (devkitPro)
 Install [devkitpro](#tools) with (nds/wii/3ds/wiiu/switch)-dev package and run `make -f (nds/wii/3ds/wiiu/switch).mk -j$(nproc) -B`.

-The NDS target only works on 3DS with DSI emulation as it should have 32MB RAM there (untested, melonDS doesn't emulate extra ram yet).

 Wii U and Switch also need the (wiiu/switch)-sdl2 package.

 #### Wii